angelacoreas1989-boop/tech-portfolio/README.md

 - Create a consistent and memorable personal brand
 - Present projects in a clear, scannable format
 - Connect my professional experience with my technical development
-- Give recruiters direct access to live demonstrations and source code
+- Give recruiters access to demonstrations, case studies, and source code
 - Work across desktop, tablet, and mobile screen sizes
 - Support keyboard navigation and reduced-motion preferences
 - Use descriptive text for links and images
-- Keep users informed about demonstration-only project features
+- Keep users informed about demonstration-only features

 ---